Community Partners and Member Programming

 Contact: Learn More

-Girl Talk for 4th-7th graders is going virtual!
-Girl Talk addresses the timely topic of adolescent growth and development and the physical, social, and emotional changes that girls experience during puberty.
-Poe educators show off some of our 3-D exhibits, lead online activities, and hold candid discussions to help parents and daughters explore a range of topics from the workings of the reproductive system to the menstrual cycle to feminine hygiene protection and more.
+Girl Talk for 4-7 graders addresses the timely topic of adolescent growth and development and the physical, social, and emotional changes that girls experience during puberty.
+Poe educators show off some of our 3-D exhibits, lead activities, and hold candid discussions to help parents/adult caregivers and their girl explore a range of topics from the workings of the reproductive system to the menstrual cycle to feminine hygiene protection and more.

-Girl Talk 2 for 6th- 8th graders- is a unique workshop designed for middle school-aged girls and their parents.
+Girl Talk 2 for 6- 8 graders is a unique workshop designed for middle school-aged girls and their parent/adult caregiver.
 This interactive, two-hour workshop discusses the growth and development girls experience during puberty, the structure and function of the male and female reproductive systems, the menstrual cycle, fertilization, and conception.
 Internet safety, peer pressure, abstinence, and sexually transmitted diseases are also introduced.
-The program has been designed with activities that facilitate and encourage open parent-child communication.
+The program has been designed with activities that facilitate and encourage open parent/adult caregiver-child communication.

-This program is for girls AND their caregivers.
+The Girl Talk programs are for girls AND their parent/caregiver.
 Girls should not register individually.

 3921 Beryl Rd, Raleigh, NC 27607/ Virtual